Rust to assembly: Arrays, Tuples, Box, and Option handling

 Understanding the data layout

-Understanding the assembly code will be aided by understanding the memory layout of several data types used in the code.
+Understanding the assembly code will be aided by understanding the memory layout of several data types used.
 We will encounter the following data types:

 Next, we look at the memory layout of the key data types used in the code.